What Is the Difference Between Accounting and Bookkeeping?

 We work with some of the most prestigious accountancy practices across the UK, offering positions with desirable work-life balances and market leading salaries & benefits.

 Can’t find what you’re looking for?
-Why not upload your CV or contact our accountancy specialist, Matt Byrne-Fraser, to discover more about upcoming opportunities.
+Why not upload your CV or contact our accountancy specialist, Lauren Bailey, to discover more about upcoming opportunities.

 Who is Spencer Clarke Group?